computacenter-de/tech-task-wp07/README.md

 To store the backups, we use Azure Blob Storage where access is carried out via credential.

-This ‘Backup & Restore’ was set up by us manually, but can be stored as code and automatically forced and rolled out on all controllers (Jenkins Team Instants).
+This ‘Backup & Restore’ is stored as code and automatically forced and rolled out on all controllers (Jenkins Team Instants).
+Together with the pre-configured key vault integration, the restore of the backup can be done with one click after a controller is provisioned.

 Our "Backup & Restore" folder as code: